budgefeeney/ventureforth/docs/chapter1 - setup.md

 # Venturing Forth

-Over the last year, I've decided to learn a new languages, and I settled on Haskell as it requires not only learning a new syntax, but also a new way of structuring programs, which I found intriguing.
+I've been teaching myself Haskell the last year, in order to learn a new way of thinking about program design, instead of just another syntax.
 There two most popular online resources, [Learn You a Haskell](http://learnyouahaskell.com/chapters) and the rather outdated [Real World Haskell](http://book.realworldhaskell.org/read/).
 Both do a good job of describing the language, but neither goes through the process of designing an functional applications, nor how to layout a "proper" Haskell project with unit-testing and code-coverage.

 In the end, I found the best way of learning functional design was exploring F# tutorials, notably [this series](http://fsharpforfunandprofit.com/series/annotated-walkthroughs.html) on designing functional F# applications,  specifically [the "enterprise" tic-tac-toe example](http://fsharpforfunandprofit.com/posts/enterprise-tic-tac-toe/).

-To help other Haskellers, I have therefore decided to create a full, end-to-end application dealing with all the awkward aspects a real Haskell program must deal with: project layout, dependency management, unit-testing, I/O, configuration, and state.
+To similarly help other Haskellers, I have therefore decided to create a full, end-to-end application dealing with all the awkward aspects a real Haskell program must deal with: project layout, dependency management, unit-testing, I/O, configuration, and state.
+The target audience are people who have just finished reading [Learn You a Haskell](http://learnyouahaskell.com/chapters), but haven't yet written a full application.

 To keep the focus on the core language, I've chosen to develop a [text adventure game](https://en.wikipedia.org/wiki/Interactive_fiction).
-This is a pretty prehistoric class of app, but it is a bit more fun than Fibonnacci series.
+While a pretty prehistoric class of app, but this is at least a little more fun than Fibonnacci series.
 The application will load the game world, load the user's saved state, then print a description of the room they're in and what items they're carrying.
 The user then types in commands like "move north" or "use wallet" or "use bag with clothes" to interact with that world.
 The particular game features a hungover student, an English town, and a bag of dirty laundry that needs cleaning.

 This game is in fact a port of a game written as part of an Amstrad CPC BASIC tutorial published in issues [93](https://archive.org/details/amstrad-action-093), [94](https://archive.org/details/amstrad-action-094), [95](https://archive.org/details/amstrad-action-095) and [96](https://archive.org/details/amstrad-action-096) of [Amstrad Action](https://en.wikipedia.org/wiki/Amstrad_Action) magazine back in 1993.